 Making the Bathroom Functional

-The kids’ teeth products are in the medicine cabinet.
+I’ve started using a space saving system for storing the kids’ teeth products.
+This toothbrush holder includes cups on goes right on the bottom corner of the mirror.
 Towels, washcloths, and hair products are in the upper cabinet.
 On the top shelf I keep cleaning products and our vaporizer.
 The bottom cabinet holds our baby bathtub.

 I put command hooks on the wall so our kids can hang their towels to dry.